nathantpark/Cyclistic-Case-Study/README.md

 members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

+### Dataset

+The source for the datasets can be found here: [https://divvy-tripdata.s3.amazonaws.com/index.html](url) The data has been licensed and made available by Motivate International Inc. by this license: [https://ride.divvybikes.com/data-license-agreement](url)